 Corporate vs independent funeral directors: who charges more and why

-This guide explains how the Australian funeral industry is structured, which companies own which brands, where the price gap sits between corporate and independent providers, and how to verify who owns the funeral director you are considering.
+The sections below cover how the Australian funeral industry is structured, which companies own which brands, where the price gap sits between corporate and independent providers, and how to verify who owns the funeral director you are considering.

 Every price here is a base advertised package price unless labelled otherwise.
+Named-provider figures are drawn from publicly available and published provider pricing reviewed in June 2026; they are indicative, change over time, and vary by branch.
+This is general information, not advice.
 Always request an itemised quote before signing anything.

 Who owns the Australian funeral industry